Similar Deals Today

 The ASUS G11CD-US008T offers the best of both worlds with a Solid State Hybrid Drive-SSHD (1TB 7200RPM HDD +8GB SSD cache), which is way faster than a mere hard drive, though it doesn’t match a true SSD, while the ASUS G11CD-DB72 comes with a 512GB SSD for storage.

 Wireless Connectivity comes via DW1801 802.11bgn on board, as well as Bluetooth 4.0.
 Dell includes a USB wired keyboard and mouse with the system, which are basic, but capable.
-The monitor is not included in the package, you’ll have to buy it separately, in our tests we hooked the system to the latest LG 32MA68HY-P IPS Monitor and the out was impressive.
+The monitor is not included in the package, you’ll have to buy it separately, in our tests we hooked the system to the HP V223ve FHD Monitor and the out was impressive.

 Of course, there is a quantitative difference between buying a midrange desktop and a high-end desktop, with the price being the main factor.
 The Nvidia GeForce GTX 745 graphic card here suffices as a great component and a good value, but in quarter 4 of 2015, we’ve seen some of the top-of-the-line Pascal-based cards (GTX 1060/1070&1080) cards that are significantly powerful.

-For instance, our Editors’ Top Pick midrange gaming desktop, the ASUS G11CD-DB72, boasts the boasts the latest Nvidia GeForce GTX1080 graphics card, a sixth-generation Intel Core-i7 quad core processor and 16GB DDR4 system memory alongside a fast 512SSD and is VR-ready.
+For instance, our Editors’ Top Pick midrange gaming desktop, the ASUS G11CD-DB72, boasts the latest Nvidia GeForce GTX1080 graphics card, a sixth-generation Intel Core-i7 quad-core processor, and 16GB DDR4 system memory alongside a fast 512SSD and is VR-ready.
 I wouldn’t be surprised if newer gaming desktops hit the market bearing the new graphics cards a little later this year.